tabeyti/jenkins-jack/TUTORIAL.md

 ![pipeline](images/doc/demo_pipelineparams.gif)

-* A user can modify build input/parameters in the `.<your_script>.json` config file local to the script (created on pipeline execution).
+* A user can modify build input/parameters in the `.<your_script>.config.json` config file local to the script (created on pipeline execution).
 You can also access script config quickly through the Pipeline Tree View context menu
 * Interactive input can be enabled in settings to prompt a user for values on each build parameter (only supports Jenkins default parameter types) during Pipeline execution

 ---

 ## Job and Build Management

-* Open/disable/enable/delete jobs from the targeted Jenkins
-* Open/delete/abort builds as well as download logs and replay scripts (if Pipeline)
+> TODO